AnitaYCheng/scalifap/src/courses/calculus-ab.md

 Asynchronous
 - Functions and Derivatives in the Newspaper
-- Consultant will be available to answer questions.
+- Consultant will be available to answer questions

 Synchronous session
 - Answer questions and debrief